cfnnmcg/panbiotracks/README.md

 ## Acknowledgements

 This program was made as a fulfillment of the author for obtaining a M.Sc. degree in the Posgrado en Ciencias Biológicas, Universidad Nacional Autónoma de México, Mexico.
 The author thanks the Consejo Nacional de Humanidades, Ciencias y Tecnologías (CONAHCyT) for the support of this research through a graduate scholarship.

+## How to cite

+**The accompanying paper is currently in process of revision and waiting to be published.**